Polaroid Corporation: Decline

 electronic video market with its own line of Polaroid videotapes."

 Polaroid was forced to make wholesale changes that included having to fire thousands of workers and close many factories.
 The 1980s saw the advent of new technologies that profoundly changed the world of photography — one-hour color film processing, single-use cameras from competitors, videotape camcorders, and, in the 1990s and 2000s, digital cameras.

 The company was in fact one of the early manufacturers of digital cameras, with the PDC-2000 in 1996; however, it failed to capture a large market share in that segment.

-It also made 35 mm and multi format scanners, such as Polaroid SprintScan 4000 35 mm scanner (the first scanner with a 4000 DPI CCD) in 1999, and the Polaroid PrintScan 120 in 2000.
+It also made 35 mm and multi-format scanners, such as Polaroid SprintScan 4000 35 mm scanner (the first scanner with a 4000 DPI CCD) in 1999, and the Polaroid PrintScan 120 in 2000.
 The scanners received mixed reviews and saw heavy competition from Nikon and Minolta products.
 The entire line was discontinued when Polaroid entered bankruptcy in 2001.

 Prior to bankruptcy, the company sold its landmark, historic headquarters building and surrounding property to The Bulfinch Companies for $10 million.

 Bankruptcy (2001)

 The original Polaroid Corporation filed for federal Chapter 11 bankruptcy protection on October 11, 2001.
 The outcome was that within ten months, most of the business (including the "Polaroid" name itself and non-bankrupt foreign subsidiaries) had been sold to Bank One's One Equity Partners (OEP).
 OEP Imaging Corporation then changed its name to Polaroid Holding Company (PHC).
 However, this new company operated using the name of its bankrupt predecessor, Polaroid Corporation.

 Significant criticism surrounded this "takeover" because the process left executives of the company with large bonuses, while stockholders, as well as current and retired employees, were left with nothing.
 The company announced a plan that gave the top 45 executives bonuses just for staying at their jobs.
 Meanwhile, other employees were restricted from selling their stock before leaving their jobs.

 As part of the settlement, the original Polaroid Corporation changed its name to Primary PDC, Inc. Having sold its assets, it was now effectively nothing more than an administrative shell.
 Primary PDC received approximately 35 percent of the "new" Polaroid, which was to be distributed to its unsecured creditors (including bondholders).
-As of late 2006, Primary PDC remained in existence under Chapter 11 bankruptcy protection, but conducts no commercial business and has no employees.
+As of late 2006, Primary PDC remained in existence under Chapter 11 bankruptcy protection, but conducted no commercial business and had no employees.

 Polaroid’s bankruptcy is widely attributed to the failure of senior management — unable to anticipate the impact of digital cameras on its film business.
 This type of managerial failure is also known as the success trap.